Python on Windows

 > conda update --all

-Change to to data drive on Windows
+To change to a data drive on Windows

 > D:\William

-Change directories on drive
+To change directories on drive

 > cd code

-Activate conda env
+To activate conda env

 > activate py3env

-Using git bash (current preferred method)
+DEPRECATED: Using git bash

-Using Cygwin
+DEPRECATED: Using Cygwin

 $ cd /cygdrive/C